johnwargo/pi-weather-station-simple/readme.md

 Configuration
 =============

-In order to upload weather data to the Weather Underground service, the application needs access to the station ID and station access key you created earlier in this setup process.
+In order to upload weather data to the Weather Underground service, the application needs the station ID and station access key you created earlier in this setup process.
 Open the project's `config.py` in your editor of choice and populate the `STATION_ID` and `STATION_KEY` fields with the appropriate values from your Weather Underground Weather Station:

 	class Config:
     	# Weather Underground